ambitioninc/django-restraint/docs/usage.rst

     # Remove a defined level
     PermAccess.remove_individual_access(user, 'my_perm', 'my_perm_level')

-    # Removef the boolean level
+    # Remove the boolean level
     PermAccess.remove_individual_access(user, 'my_perm', constants.BOOLEAN_LEVELS_NAME)

 When individual permissions are added, they will be accessed the same way as permission set levels with the :code:`Restraint` object.